popcornrus/hdflex.tv.v2/README.md

-# Rust drop project on Go
+# Boilerplate project on Go

 ## To set up .env file with connections to db's:
 ##### MongoDB Connection